The64thGamer/cheeseepedia/content/wiki/september-2002-show.md

 ## Live Shows:

-**During this time live shows would be on separate VHS tapes for MMBB based stores.**
+**Live Shows would be on separate VHS tapes for Existing Stage stores.**

 - Locomotion
 - Chuck E. March 2001